POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY

 BACKGROUND AND HISTORY

 The postdoctoral residency program at the Kaiser Permanente Medical Centers (KPMC) in Northern California has a long and intricate history.
-Nicholas Cummings, Ph.D., led the development of psychology within KPMC in the 1960's.
-During the last twenty years, there has been a major movement to regionalize and standardize the mental health delivery system.
-During this time, it has tripled in size.
-Several new treatment programs were developed under the initiative referred to as the "model of care".
+Nicholas Cummings, Ph.D., led the development of psychology in the 1960’s within KPMC.
+During the last fifteen years, under the leadership of Robin Dea, M.D., there has been a major movement to regionalize and standardize the mental health delivery system.
+It has since tripled in size.
+Several new treatment programs were developed under the initiative referred to as the “model of care”.
 As a result of this organizational maturation, the postdoctoral training program has grown increasingly organized and extensively supported by the KPMC.

-The Central Bay Consortium emerged in 2006 as one of 6 consortia.
-The consortium system, now with 7 programs, restructured the larger regional Bay Area postdoctoral training programs into subregional consortia that localize training and provide an integrated and comprehensive training cohort.
-One training director oversees the quality assurance of training in each consortium and site directors manage the specific training programs within their departments.
+The East Bay Consortium emerged in 2006 as one of 6 consortia.
+The consortium system, now totaling 7, was a way to restructure the larger regional Bay Area post doctoral training program into sub regional medical centers that could localize training and provide an integrated and comprehensive training cohort.
+One training director oversees the quality assurance of training in the consortium and site directors manage the specific training programs within their departments in Antioch, Martinez, Pleasanton, and Walnut Creek.
+The East Bay Consortium is an APPIC member; as such the residents need not register as psychological assistants with the California Board of Psychology.

 MISSION AND TRAINING MODEL

 The program faculty includes licensed psychologists and board certified psychiatrists who lead seminars and conduct individual and group supervision.
-Each site is overseen by a Site Training Director and the Consortium is led by the Consortium Training Director.
+Each site is overseen by a Site Coordinator and the Consortium is led by a Consortium Director.
 Additional administrative guidance is provided by the Northern California Director of Training.
-To view brief CVs of Central Bay Consortium training faculty, click here♦.

-On-Site Training Directors: Each site training director in cooperation with the supervisors develops the resident’s schedules which includes supervision from the primary and delegated supervisors, group supervision for psychological assessment, case conferences, on site staff meetings, etc. Site training directors assign department programs/groups that meet residents’ particular interests and training goals.
-Site training directors are responsible for data collection/documentation and record keeping of trainees in their program, as well as program design, development and evaluation.
-Site training directors meet with supervisors once a week to discuss residents, program coordination, disseminate information, etc.
+On Site Coordinators: Each Site Coordinator develop residents schedules which includes supervision for the primary and delegated supervisors, group supervision for psych assessment, case conferences, on site staff meetings, etc. Site Coordinators assign department programs/groups that meet residents’ particular interests and training goals.
+Site Coordinators are responsible for data collection/documentation and record keeping of trainees in their program, program design, development and evaluation.
+Site coordinators meet with supervisors once a week to discuss residents and the training program.

 THE TRAINING PROGRAM